HomeVertebratesRorquals

 According to the List of Marine Mammal Species and Subspecies, the 9 extant species of rorquals are currently divided into 2 extant genera: Balaenoptera and Megaptera.

-The name of these animals derives from the French word rorqual, while the family name, Balaenopteridae, hints at the type genus Balaenoptera.
+The family name, Balaenopteridae, hints at the type genus Balaenoptera.

 While most rorquals are strictly oceanic, species like the gray whale, Rice’s whale, Bryde’s whale, and Eden’s whale tend to stay near coastal waters.
 Humpback whales also migrate close to shore.
 Adult rorquals typically move toward polar regions, while younger individuals remain in warmer waters.

-When rorquals encounter dense schools of small fish, known as bait balls, they accelerate rapidly and open their mouths wide.
-This sudden expansion creates low pressure inside the mouth, drawing in a massive volume of water along with the prey.
+When rorquals encounter dense schools of small fish, known as bait balls, they increase their swim speed and expand their mouths wide to gulp the prey.
+A few species, like fin whales, attain speeds as high as 10.8 km/h before capturing fish.
+The sudden expansion of the mouth creates low pressure within it, drawing in a massive volume of water along with the prey.
 This feeding strategy, called lunge feeding, allows large quantities of fish to be captured and filtered through their baleen plates.
 However, the gray whale is an exception since it typically filters marine sediments from the seafloor.

 When rorquals migrate to equatorial latitudes in the fall, they tend to fast, living off the energy derived from their fat-rich blubber.

 These animals are expert swimmers.
-For example, some species, like the blue whale and the fin whale, attain speeds as high as 37 km/h.
+For example, some individuals of blue whales and fin whales have been reported to attain speeds as high as 37 km/h.
 The sei whale has been found to swim at 65 km/h in short bouts.

 In species like humpback whales, adults often form small, temporary groups (pods) of up to five individuals.
 However, their social structure is flexible, and they may also live alone when necessary.